Muslims mark Eid al-Fitr holiday with joy, worry - The Boston Globe

 “The longing for (the) Eid celebration in a normal way has finally been relieved today although the pandemic has not yet ended,” said Hadiyul Umam, a resident of Jakarta.

 “It’s a blessing that we can now go back to celebrate,” said sales manager Fairuz Mohamad Talib, who works in Kuala Lumpur.
-His family will celebrate at his wife’s village after two years of being apart due to earlier travel curbs.
+His family will celebrate at his wife’s village, where they planned to visit neighbors.

-There, he said, they will visit neighbors after the Eid prayers, chanting praises of Prophet Muhammad, and sharing food at each stop.

 “It’s not about feasting but about getting together,” he said ahead of the holiday.
 With COVID-19 still on his mind, the family will take precautions such as wearing masks during visits.
 “There will be no handshakes, just fist bumps.”